Cosmological flux noise and measured noise power spectra in SQUIDs: Methods

-A detailed derivation of eq.~(\ref{equality}) from the axion field equation and the flux quantisation condition is given in SM part D. The physical meaning of eq.~(\ref{equality}) is that the axion field sets the background to which all Josephson phases need to be related.
+The physical meaning of eq.~(\ref{equality}) is that the axion field sets the background to which all Josephson phases need to be related.
 If the background changes, so does the Josephson phase.
 As the Earth moves through a spatially inhomogeneous axion background, the axion misalignment angle exhibits tiny changes $\delta \theta$ which are accompanied by a corresponding mirror change of the electromagnetic phase variable in the junction.
 From eq.~(\ref{equality}) we get

 where $\vec{x}(t)$ is the position of the Josephson junction on the Earth moving relative to the background field of spatial misaligment angle fluctuations.